By Elias Magers | 03.27.20 2:00 PM

 They split this 6% with their brokerage and the other real estate agent associated with the transaction.

 How Does a Real Estate Agent Commission Work?

-A new real estate agent commission rate is typically 60% and the brokerage takes the other 40%.
-However, some seasoned professionals can negotiate upwards to 80% or 90% of the commission earned.
+A new real estate agent’s commission rate is typically 60% and the brokerage takes the other 40%.
+However, some seasoned professionals can negotiate upwards of 80% or 90% of the commission earned.

 Along with this, real estate agents must split their 6% with the other party’s real estate agent.
 Typically, each party receives half, or 3%, of the commission.
-However, in some instances the buyer’s agent receives 2.5% of the commission split.
+But, in some instances, the buyer’s agent receives 2.5% of the commission split.